HL7/fhir-shorthand/input/pagecontent/reference.md

-This chapter describes the FHIR Shorthand (FSH) language in detail.
-It is meant to be used as a reference, not a tutorial.
+This chapter contains the formal specification of the FHIR Shorthand (FSH) language.
+It is intended as a reference, not a tutorial.

 ### About this Guide
 This chapter uses syntax expressions to illustrate the FSH language.
 While there is a formal grammar (see [Appendix](#appendix-formal-grammar)), most readers will find the syntax expressions more instructive.